ripl/nerfuser/README.md

 ## NeRF Blending

-Run the following command to query the NeRFs with test poses as in `test.MOV` and generate the blending results:
+Run the following command to query the NeRFs with test poses as in `test` and generate the blending results:

 ```bash
 python -m nerfuser.blending \